KapilTamang/react-gituser-finder-app/README.md

 # GitUser Finder App
-GitUser Finder App is a simple react application for searching github users, browing user's general info and public Repos.
+GitUser Finder App is a simple react application for searching github users, browsing user's general info and public Repos.
 - Usage of React Hooks and ContextAPI.
 - Usage of Github Api.